 Alice C. Linsley

-Trees served as border markers for the ancient Hebrew.
-Terebinth trees marked the northern and southern boundaries of Abraham's territory between Hebron and Beersheba.
+Trees served as boundary markers for the ancient Hebrew.
+According to Scripture, terebinth trees marked the northern and southern boundaries of Abraham's territory between Hebron and Beersheba.
 Sarah, Abraham's half-sister wife, resided in Hebron, and Abraham's cousin-wife resided in Beersheba.
 The wives' settlements marked the northern and southern boundaries of Abraham's territory in ancient Edom.

-Hebron and Beersheba (where Keturah lived) are in Idumea (Edom).
+Hebron and Beersheba are in Idumea (Edom), the land of red people.

-After offering Isaac at Mount Moriah, Abraham didn’t return to Sarah in Hebron, but instead went to live in Beersheba with Keturah (Genesis 22:19).
+After offering Isaac at Mount Moriah, Abraham apparently did not return to Hebron.
+He spent his last years in Beersheba with Keturah (Genesis 22:19).
 There he had built an altar and planted a terebinth.
 A terebinth marked the northern end of Abraham's territory (Gen. 12:6) and after Abraham formed a treaty with Abimelech, he planted a terebinth at the southern end of his territory (Gen. 21:22-34).

-People often were buried under oaks and terebinths (Gen. 35:8; I Chronicles 10:12).
+People often were buried under oaks and terebinths (Gen. 35:8; 1 Chron.
+10:12).
 This helped to ensure that the boundaries were observed since people stayed away from burial grounds, fearing the spirits of the dead.

-Related reading: Edom and the Horites; Trees of the Bible; The Trees of Prophets; What Happened to the Cedars of Lebanon?
+Related reading: Edom and the Horite Hebrew; Trees of the Bible; The Trees of Prophets

 No comments: